 Due to high demand, people working in manufacturing should expect to earn good pay and benefits. while entry level pay rates can be somewhat modest, experienced professionals in the manufacturing industry should expect to earn a good, middle-class rate of pay.
 Those with specific technical skills should expect to command a higher rate of pay than non-skilled workers.

 Having been in the community since 1995, Westside Personnel has a knowledgeable staff and an expansive network of employers.
-Our goal is to continue to be a premier staffing agency in Pacific, MO. and support the success of hard-working people in the area.
+Our goal is to continue to be the leading light industrial and manufacturing staffing agency in Pacific, MO and support the success of hard-working people in the area.